 Any of the ART MultiVerb, ProVerb or similar reverbs/effect rom dumps are also of interest for me, for example I'm looking for ART Proverb 200 - here's an ART Multiverb LT dump for you in exchange.

-It seems that there exists a version 2.02 firmware dump of Lexicon MPX-500 - maybe you have it?
+It seems that there exists a version 2.02 firmware dump of Lexicon MPX-500 - I'd like to burn a fresh firmware for mine.
+Maybe you have it?

 Judging by the immense popularity of PSS-51 in eastern europe, aisa and amongst russians, it is quite hard to believe that no one have dumped its roms.
 Maybe you have dumps of Yamaha PSS-51 program, abc and/or waveroms?
 Or maybe you know one for local pickup somewhere within Baltic states?